Fall and Winter

 Faculty members have the option to request a student who uses a recorder to sign an agreement for recording and present the form to the instructor.

-In addition, I will not allow anyone else to listen to or use the tape recording, except for a transcriber who may be required to type it if needed for the accommodation.
-Further, I will not make copies of the recordings.
+In addition, I will not make copies of the recordings or release to any social media.
 At the conclusion of the semester, I agree to return the recordings to the instructor or delete them.

 Signature ___________________________________ Date ______________